Expected closing costs

-There are certain expected fees accompanying closing the sale of a house.
-These expenses are commonly split between the buyer and seller, as directed in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in North Carolina to help show you through the transaction.
+There are certain typical costs associated with closing the sale of a house.
+These costs are often split between the buyer and seller, as dictated in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in North Carolina to help lead you through the deal.

 • Points (optional)